snowdj/pixyll/_posts/2016-09-22-your-filename.md

 outcomes = ['sunny', 'rainy', 'snowy'] probabilities = np.array([1/2, 1/6, 1/3])
 The i-th entry of outcomes has probability given by the i-th entry of probabilities.
 Note that probabilities is a vector of numbers that we represent as a Numpy array.
 Numpy has various built-in methods that enable us to easily work with vectors (and more generally arrays) of numbers.

+### ADDENDUM: MORE ON SAMPLE SPACES

+In the video, we saw that a sample space encoding the outcomes of 2 coin flips encodes all the information for 1 coin flip as well.
+Thus, we could use the same sample space to model a single coin flip.
+However, if we really only cared about a single coin flip, then a sample space encoding 2 coin flips is richer than we actually need it to be!

+When we model some uncertain situation, how we specify a sample space is not unique.
+We saw an example of this already in an earlier exercise where for rolling a single six-sided die, we can choose to name the outcomes differently, saying for instance "roll 1" instead of "1".
+We could even add a bunch of extraneous outcomes that all have probability 0.
+We could add extraneous information that doesn't matter such as "Alice rolls 1", "Bob rolls 1", etc where we enumerate out all the people who could roll the die in which the outcome is a 1.
+Sure, depending on the problem we are trying to solve, maybe knowing who rolled the die is important, but if we don't care about who rolled the die, then the information isn't helpful but it's still possible to include this information in the sample space.

+Generally speaking it's best to choose a sample space that is as simple as possible for modeling what we care about solving.
+For example, if we were rolling a six-sided die, and we actually only care about whether the face shows up at least 4 or not, then it's sufficient to just keep track of two outcomes, "at least 4" and "less than 4".